Buying a Home

 Step 9 - Purchasing Proceeds

-A few days prior to signing your final closing papers, you'll receive a copy of the Estimated Closing Costs statement, which will show all charges and credits by the lender, the title company and any other fees involved in the purchase such as HOA Fees, Tax Prorations and impounds for insurance, etc. You will also know the amount for which you will need to bring a Cashier's Check with you to the title company the day of signing.
-If there are any adjustments, you will receive an updated copy and sign a final copy along with the other loan documents.
+A few days prior to signing your final closing papers, you'll receive a copy of the Closing Costs statement from the title company.
+This will show all charges and credits by the lender, the title company and any other fees involved in the purchase such as HOA Fees, Tax Prorations and impounds for insurance, etc. You will also know the amount for which you will need to bring a Cashier's Check with you to the title company the day of signing.
+If there are any adjustments, you will receive an updated copy and sign a final copy along with all other documents.

 Step 10 - Signing Final Closing Documents

 You'll have an appointment scheduled, usually through your agent, with the Title company who is holding the escrow funds for the transaction.
-The Title/Escrow agent will review and explain to you all of the loan documents and any additional closing documents required.
+The Title/Escrow agent will review and explain to you all of the documents as you're signing.

 Step 11 - Final Closing

-Once you've signed everything and given your down payment and paid for your closing costs, the title company will see to it that the proceeds are received from the lender and distributed to the proper parties.
-Once this is completed, they will contact the County Recorders Office and submit the details to have the Deed transfer into your name.
+Once you've signed everything , the title company will see to it that the proceeds are received and distributed to the proper parties.
+Once this is completed, they will contact the Pima County Recorders Office and submit the details to have the Deed transfer into your name.
 Once this is completed, you will be contacted through your Realtor that you are officially the new owner.
 Once the proper documents are recorded, you'll receive the keys to your now home!
 CONGRATULATIONS!

 Step 12 - Move-in Day

-This day could be the same day you signed papers, depending on how early in the day that ocurred.
+This day could be the same day you signed papers, depending on how early in the day the recording occurs.
 Hopefully you've remembered to have the utilities transferred into your name and arranged for your mail to be delivered to your new address.
 It's not to late, if you haven't done these things, do it right away.
-You will begin making cherished memories from this moment, for years to come.
+You will begin making cherished memories from this moment on, and for years to come.

 As your Realtor, I will be there every step of the way.
-Making sure everything goes according to schedule and resolve any issues that may occur.
+Making sure everything goes according to schedule.
 Remember to make special arrangements if you have pets and children.
 Pets can get anxious so be prepared to keep them safe.
 It's a good idea to walk with them around your new neighborhood so they get familiar with where their new home is.
 Children may be changing schools and may also become a little anxious about making new friends and getting to know their new neighborhood too.
 Locating local parks and activities helps them to start meeting other kids in the neighborhood.

 Contact Me Today